debabratp/py-monit/README.md

     pyhton main.py
    </code>

-3. The sample service response http://10.249.106.250:2126/stats
+3. The sample service response http://<host_name>:5150/stats
-NOTE: The Ip change on every system restart due to VPN.
+NOTE: The Ip changes depend on the system it runs.

 <code>
 {